mnit-rtmc/mere/README.md

    `/home/{username}/.ssh/id_rsa`.
 This only works if the file does not require a password.
 2. Agent authentication, which should work when running interactively.

+It has minimal runtime dependencies, using bundled versions of ssh and openssl.

 ## Building